sagemath/trac_to_gh/Issue 2635.md

 # Issue 2635: MAJOR NOTEBOOK BUG -- sending unevaluated cells back to the server is severly broken.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2635

 Original creator: was